-The PCI Device ID of the mass storage controller changes after changing IDE mode.
-Changing the BIOS from IDE mode to RAID mode is the equivalent of connecting the hard drives to a new add-on RAID storage controller.
+The PCI Device ID of the mass storage controller changes after changing SATA emulation mode in the BIOS.
+Changing the BIOS from AHCI mode to RAID mode is the equivalent of connecting the hard drives to a new add-on RAID storage controller.
 The installed operating system on the hard drive is unaware of this new mass storage controller.
-If the drivers are not available, enumerated, and PnP for this new controller, the operating system blue screens in Microsoft XP and Microsoft Vista/Windows 7.
+If the operating system does not have the RAID drivers enumerated and PnP for the RAID controller, the operating system will fail to boot (blue screens) when Windows 7 or Windows 8 attempts to boot.

-Intel Rapid Storage Manager software installation
+Intel Rapid Storage Technology software installation

-This section of the paper focuses on how to configure RAID using Intel Rapid Storage Manager software.
+This section of the paper focuses on how to configure RAID using Intel Rapid Storage Technology software.
 The configuration steps are for application usage and supported RAID migrations.